 Need to Know

-Fido does offer phones for purchase whereas Public Mobile does not.
-If you set up your Fido plan online, then you do not have to pay the $40 activation fee that is charged with in person activations.
+Fido does offer new phones for purchase whereas Public Mobile currently only offers certified pre-owned phones.
+If you set up your Fido plan online, then you do not have to pay the $40 activation fee that is charged with in-person activations.